lmiller1990/design-pattenrns-for-vuejs/EVENTS.md

 Here is a very minimal yet perfectly working `<counter>` component.
 It is not ideal; we will work on improving it during this section.

-This example starts with the Options API; we will eventually refactor at the Composition API (using the tests we write to ensure we don't break anything).
+This example starts with the Options API; we will eventually refactor it to use the Composition API (using the tests we write to ensure we don't break anything).

 ```html
 <template>